yua10/rock_paper_Scissors/week-1/front-end-testing/passing-tests/README.md

 # Passing tests

+Practice of your testing knowlege and JavaScript coding skills by analysing an existing test suite & writing functions to ensure the successful passage of all tests.

 ## Organisation

 ### Duration

-You will have **1 hour and 30 minutes** to complete this task.
+You have **2 hours** to make as much progress on this task as possible.

 ### Team

-For this task, work with another member of your cohort.
+Pairs of students

 ### Set-up

-Run `npm install` from this folder to install all necessary libraries.
+**Run** `npm install` from this folder to install all necessary libraries.

 ## Brief

-This branch of the repository contains a `package.json` set-up to run unit tests on code files.
+This folder contains a `package.json` set-up to run unit tests on code files.
 At the moment, the tests are all failing as the code files - and the functions that should be in them - do not exist.

-Make the tests pass.
+Your task is to make the tests pass by implementing the necessary functions in the following files:
+- `numberFunctions.js`
+- `stringFunctions.js`

+This will involve navigating an unfamiliar project, research, and using existing knowledge of Javascript syntax.

 ## Guidance

-- You will need to both create files and write code to complete this task
+- You will need to write code within existing files to complete this task
 - Do not edit the test files or the `package.json`
 - There are NPM scripts that will run the tests (wholly or partially)
 - Start by working on the tests in `numberFunctions.js`; the ones in `stringFunctions.js` are harder